pcbender/DynamicStatic/README.md

 - Vercel
 - AWS S3 + CloudFront

+#### Workflow Safety & Deploy Checks

+The GitHub Actions deploy jobs now include:
+- Explicit `Checkout` step before artifact download (required for scripts and config files)
+- Debug steps to print working directory and scripts for troubleshooting
+- Guard steps to assert `WEBROOT_DEV` and `WEBROOT_PROD` secrets are set and absolute
+- Hardened deploy wrapper (`scripts/safe-rsync.sh`) that checks for `.htaccess` and marker file before syncing

+If a deploy fails, check the workflow logs for missing files, misconfigured secrets, or permission issues.
+The debug steps will show the exact state of the workspace before deploy.

 #### HTTP Cache & Security Headers (.htaccess)

 During `npm run build:site` the file `public/.htaccess` is copied to `dist/.htaccess`.
 This file applies: